The Real Heavy Gang bosses.

 Arrests of men and women followed in Dublin, Wicklow, Carlow, Cork, Limerick, Dun Laoghaire and Kerry.
 Those arrested were publicly known members of the party with responsibilities on the national executive, regional executives; as community and trade union organisers, or members of local IRSP branches.
 Spouses, relatives of friends who alibied them were also arrested.
 The editor of the party newspaper was arrested.

 The torture consisted of a mix of insults, threats, stress positions, deprivation of water and sleep, denial of legal rights, ear-clapping, assaults, kicks, being coshed, threats to be shot, threats to arrest families, threats to put children into care- all on a continuous 24-hour basis by teams of gardai.
 Of the 18 detained for torture: four signed false incriminating statements dictated by the police.
 Two were alleged to have made incriminating verbal statements, which were denied by their ‘authors.’

 Following the release of many of those falsely arrested and tortured, the party formalised complaints to solicitors, public bodies and associations and to Amnesty International.
-All were subsequently exonerated after many years of campaigning.
-Irish governments refuse to hold an impartial public inquiry.
+All those wrongly convicted in the Sallins Case were subsequently exonerated after many years of court cases, jail, hunger strike and campaigning.
+Irish governments still refuse to hold an impartial public inquiry.

-In some of the subsequent 5 trials, the following (then) Gardai, of a variety of ranks from ordinary Garda to Superintendent, were named as being involved in the interrogation and formulation of the only evidence against those wrongly convicted.
+In some of the subsequent 5 trials, the following (then) Gardai, of a variety of ranks from ordinary Garda to Superintendent, were named as being involved in the interrogation and formulation of the only evidence against the six originally charged and the three wrongly convicted.

-Many of these were promoted during the trials, and subsequently, to high ranks with the Gardai.
+Many of these were promoted during the Sallins trials, and subsequently, to high ranks within the Gardai.